 Once he was finished building, I wanted to take the learning one step further so we worked together to count each of the shapes.
 There were no hexagons in the rocket, so we wrote a zero on that line.
 But when we moved on to trapezoids, Middle Brother was excited to count four!

 When our counting was finished, Middle Brother was eager to move on to the next challenge: a black and white pair of stars.

 Although Middle Brother wasn’t quite ready to tackle it, his older brother (age 6) loved playing around with the pattern blocks to see how many different ways he could cover the star shape.
-It kept him focused and entertained for a LONG time.
+These pattern block mats kept him focused and entertained for a LONG time.

 Grab Your Copy

 Ready to start building?!
 Click the blue button below to download your copy and then hop over and snag our Outer Space Activity Pack, too.